Types of Massage

 Special Focus Massage

-This type of massage tends to focus on either a specific issue or include specific modalities.
+This type of massage focuses on either a specific issue (part of your body) or specific modalities (style of massage).
 It's great for people who love trying new things!
-This option tends to draw people who like treatment work, deeper massage, or who enjoy being stretched and moved about.
-If you would like to focus more time on a specific area, this type of massage can address that trouble spot from many different angles and many different approaches.
+We can address that trouble spot from many different angles and many different approaches.
 It'll often include some fancier modalities based on what your body is telling me.
-For example, your hips and legs might benefit from some deep Thai Yoga stretches to open up the joints, your back may do well with some Phenomenal Touch pulls and twists to improve mobility in the spine, while your pecs may respond best to slow myofascial Sarga frictions to realign any rolled forward shoulders.
+For example, your hips and legs might benefit from some deep Thai Yoga stretches to open up the joints, then some Phenomenal Touch pulls and twists to improve mobility in the spine, while your pecs may respond best to slow myofascial Sarga frictions to realign any rolled forward shoulders.
 Since I've been obsessed with understanding the philosophy and specifics of so many different modalities, I enjoy discovering which unique massage moves work best for each person, even for each specific muscle.
 You'll get your own custom-tailored massage each time you come in! :-)

 Here is a 5 minute home video example of my bodywork with some of my favorite modalities shown.
 Please let me know if you want more or less of a particular style during your massage: